minhquan23102000/NLP_NER_ON_RESUME/README.md

 PHONE: [set()]
 ```

+### You can view more demo detail from this link: https://readyourresume.herokuapp.com/

 # Train model
 ## Step 0: Prepare environment
 Because using BERT to train model, so we need a GPU.